 Culinary Arts 2 2 Credits Gr.
-11. 12 Course: 5341-5347 Luillary Arts 2 z credits GI.
-11. 12 Course: 3341-3347
+11, 12 Course: 5341-5347

 Students study kitchen design and layout, food costs, inventory management and cost controls.
 They learn how to plan for and serve at banquets.
 They receive assistance during the year in making postsecondary plans and/or obtaining employment in the food service industry.
 This assistance will continue after graduation if needed.